Amanda has been a Simmer (fan of "The Sims" games) since childhood. To this day she still discovers new ways to play.

 With the 2014 release of the new (and slightly controversial among fans) life-simulation PC game The Sims 4, its predecessor is now considered outdated by some.
 True, The Sims 3 will no longer have any new releases—not in the form of expansion packs, stuff packs, or even new Sims store content.
-But The Sims 3 ended with 11 expansions and 9 stuff packs total.
-Quite a massive game all together, I'd say!
+But it ended with 11 expansions and 9 stuff packs total.
+It's quite a massive game all together, I'd say!

-And just because The Sims 4 is offering a new and different way to play doesn't mean you should stop playing The Sims 3.
-There are fundamental differences in game play that make both The Sims 3 and The Sims 4 worthy of your attention at the same time, just as with The Sims 2 vs The Sims 3.
+Just because The Sims 4 is offering a new and different way to play doesn't mean you should stop playing TS3.
+There are fundamental differences in game play that make both the third and fourth games worthy of your attention at the same time, just as with The Sims 2 vs. The Sims 3.

 Actually, many fans compare The Sims 4 to The Sims 2 in terms of likeness when it comes to playing style.
-The Sims 3 was a world of its own.
+TS3 was a world of its own.
 Poor original The Sims, everyone seems to have forgotten you except to look back with nostalgia.

 If you're determined to consistently move onward in your Sims gaming without looking back, I'm sure you'll have a great time.
-For those of us who either choose not to (or cannot) play The Sims 4 or who want to keep both versions in our lives or those who simply wish to focus on The Sims 3 for the time being, which Sims 3 expansion packs should you look into purchasing (or keeping, if you're intending to downgrade your game to free up room on your PC for The Sims 4)?
+For those of us who either choose not to (or cannot) play The Sims 4 or who want to keep both versions in our lives—or those who simply wish to focus on TS3 for the time being—which expansion packs should you look into purchasing (or keeping, if you're intending to downgrade your game to free up room on your PC for The Sims 4)?

 Released: June 2010